Wreath Macdonald polynomials, quiver varieties, and quasimap counts: Introduction

 Theorem \ref{mainthmintro} completely determines $\cver{\tau_{0}}_{\lambda}$ for each $\lambda$, as the single term $\cver{\tau_{0}}_{\lambda}$ can be extracted by taking the wreath inner product of both sides with $H_{\lambda}$.
 Of course, such an extraction does not lead to any explicit formulas beyond Theorem \ref{mainthmintro}.

-This theorem closely resembles the wreath Cauchy identity.
+Theorem \ref{mainthmintro} closely resembles the Cauchy identity for wreath Macdonald polynomials.
 This is not a coincidence; rather, we will use the wreath Cauchy identity in the proof.
 We can equivalently recast the theorem as giving an interpretation to a special evaluation of wreath Macdonald polynomials.

 \begin{thm} Let $\lambda \in \partitions$ such that $\core_{l}(\lambda)=\emptyset$.
 Then

 \end{thm}